GeraldCSC/geraldcsc.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Welcome!
 I am an Associate Applied Machine Learning Specialist at [Vector Institute](https://vectorinstitute.ai/).
-I recently completed my HBsc from the [University of Toronto](https://www.utoronto.ca/) studying computer science, evolutionary and human biology.
+I recently completed my HBSc from the [University of Toronto](https://www.utoronto.ca/) studying computer science, evolutionary and human biology.
 In my final year as an undergraduate, I was fortunate to work with [Marzyeh Ghassemi](https://healthyml.org/marzyeh/) and [Sheldon Huang](https://www.cs.toronto.edu/~huang/) on unsupervised out of distribution detection.

 My interests revolve around systems for ML, interpretability and out of distribution detection.
 I enjoy working on machine learning problems that are engineering heavy.
 Particularly the ones that involve training large models, clean abstractions and careful code optimizations.
 The hope is to contribute in the effort of training interesting enough models that can bring us closer towards an understanding of intelligence, both artifical and biological.